Rahul-Barick/Localytics/README.md

  # request module:

- As mentioned above, this module helps you to make HTTP calls to third party applications.
+ This module helps you to make HTTP calls to third party applications.
 In order to do that, you need to provide values for following keys:

 - ``Headers``: Pass the required values to create a connection.